Maria Akraka

-Maria Helene Henriksson Akraka (born July 7, 1966) is a retired Swedish entrepreneur, television host and former athlete.
+Maria Helene Henriksson Akraka (born July 7, 1966) is a Swedish retired entrepreneur, television host and former athlete.

 College career

-Akraka competed as an athlete in both cross country and track & field as Iowa State.
+Akraka competed as an athlete in both cross country and track & field for Iowa State in the United States.
 She finished her career a four-time All-American and a two-time Big Eight champion.

 In 2010 she was inducted into the Iowa State Cyclones Hall of Fame.

 International career

-She competed in four European Championships, three World Championships, and the 1992 Olympic Games in both the 1,500 m and 800 m races.
+Akraka competed in four European Championships, three World Championships, and the 1992 Olympic Games in both the 1,500 m and 800 m races.

 Post-athletics career

 Akraka worked previously as a host of betting company ATG's channel, Channel 75, where she interviewed Horse racing jockeys.
 She also worked for TV4 covering horse racing.
 In 2006, she started working for SVT, hosting extreme sports game show Megadrom and also covered various sports competitions such as the Olympics and DN Galan.

 In 2009, she and her husband bought an estate with an equestrian training stable in 2009.
 She now spends much of her time training race horses.

 Currently she serves as an advisory for sporting goods retailer, Intersport and the founder/CEO of Sportcore, a career agency for former professional athletes.